 Never swim alone

-If you’re young, or you’re not a strong swimmer, then you should go with an adult that can keep an eye and take care of you.
+If you’re young or not a strong swimmer, you should go with an adult who can keep an eye on you.
 Even strong swimmers can get into trouble.
-You need to make sure that someone is with you at all times in open water as nobody can help if you get into trouble, you need someone there to help you.
+You need to ensure that someone is always with you in open water.
+If you get into trouble, you need someone there to help you.

-You shouldn’t drink alcohol and go swimming.
-Having a drink can cause you not think clearly and it can affect your ability to survive in the water.
+Don’t drink alcohol and go swimming.
+Alcohol can affect your decision-making and your ability to survive in the water.

 Look for dangers

-Beware of things in the water like debris or weeds and plants that you could get tangled up in.
-It isn’t a good idea to dive in when you don’t know how deep it is or what dangers lurk beneath.
-Sometimes there will be safety signs or beach flags near water – take notice!
+Beware of things in the water, like debris, weeds or plants that could tangle you up.
+Diving in isn’t a good idea when you don’t know how deep it is or the dangers lurk beneath.
+Sometimes there will be safety signs or beach flags near the water – take notice!

-Pollution in water might not be able to see pollution in the water, but it doesn’t mean it’s not there.
+You might not be able to see pollution in the water, but it doesn’t mean it’s not there.
 Pollution can give you a rash and make you ill.
-Think about how clean it is, especially if it is a river in a city.
-If you see green stuff floating on the surface of the water then keep away.
-This is called blue-green algae and it often shows up after warm weather.
-You shouldn’t touch it, and definitely shouldn’t swim in it, it can make you ill.
+Think about how clean it is, especially if it’s a river in a city.
+If you see green stuff floating on the surface of the water, then keep away.
+This is called blue-green algae and often appears after warm weather.
+You shouldn’t touch or swim in it, it can make you ill.

 Your body can react to cold water in a dangerous way.
-It can cause cramps, that can affect your ability to swim, and if you get too cold it can cause hypothermia (which is a medical emergency).
-If you find yourself shivering and your teeth chattering, get out and warm up slowly by wrapping up or doing star jumps or press ups.
+It can cause cramps that can affect your ability to swim.
+Getting too cold can cause hypothermia (a medical emergency).
+If you’re shivering and your teeth are chattering, get out and warm up slowly by wrapping up or doing star jumps or press-ups.

-If you do get into difficulties because of cold water, hold your hand up and shout for help, float and keep calm until it passes, or until help comes.
+If you get into difficulties because of cold water, float and start shouting for help (see float to live advice above).
+Keep calm until it passes or until help comes.
 If possible, think about wearing a wetsuit.
-When taking part in water activities, like paddle boarding or kayaking – make sure you wear a life jacket.
+When participating in water activities, like paddle boarding or kayaking, wear a life jacket.
 It will keep you afloat.

 In an emergency

 If you need to talk confidentially about anything that’s worrying you, then Meic is here to listen and offer advice every day between 8am and midnight.
-Text, Call or chat to us online.
+Text, Call or chat with us online.